HumanSignal/label-studio/web/libs/editor/README.md

 - **`yarn lsf:e2e`: Execute end-to-end (e2e) tests on LSF**
   - To run comprehensive e2e tests, ensuring the frontend works as expected from start to finish.
 The Label Studio environment must be running, typically at `http://localhost:8080`.
 - **`yarn lsf:integration`: Run integration tests**
   - To conduct integration tests using Cypress, verifying that different parts of LSF work together correctly.
+The LSF in standalone mode (`yarn lsf:serve`) must be running.
 - **`yarn lsf:integration:ui`: Run integration tests in UI mode**
   - Facilitates debugging during integration tests by running them in a UI mode, allowing you to visually track what is being tested.
+The LSF in standalone mode (`yarn lsf:serve`) must be running.
 - **`yarn lsf:unit`: Run unit tests on LSF**
   - Essential for maintaining code quality and reliability, especially in collaborative development.